-Parental leave entitlements are generally greater under the CDCA, and employers may seek partial or full reimbursement from the Singapore government (as the case maybe, as discussed further below) for payment of parental leave benefits of employees covered by the CDCA.
+Parental leave entitlements are generally greater under the CDCA, and employers may seek partial or full reimbursement from the Singapore government for payment of parental leave benefits of employees covered by the CDCA, although caps apply both to the sums an employer is obliged to pay to its employee, and to the government reimbursements available.
 Leave entitlements under the Employment Act are generally less favourable (see below), and no government reimbursements can be applied for to cover these benefits.
 Once an employee is entitled to parental leave under the CDCA, the employee will no longer be entitled to parental leave under the Employment Act.

-There are elements that are common to both statutory regimes.
-For example, under both the Employment Act and the CDCA, it is not lawful for an employer to give a female employee notice of dismissal (or termination) while the female employee is on maternity leave or such that the notice period will expire while she is on maternity leave.
-While it is not entirely clear from the relevant statutes, this prohibition is also likely to apply to a dismissal issued with immediate effect by payment in lieu of notice (i.e., the notice period, if fully served, would have expired while the employee was on maternity leave).
+There are also elements common to both statutory regimes.
+For example, under both statutes, it is not lawful for an employer to give a female employee notice of dismissal (or termination) while she is on maternity leave or such that the notice period will expire while she is on maternity leave.
+Although it is not entirely clear from the relevant statutes, this prohibition is also likely to apply to a dismissal issued with immediate effect by payment in lieu of notice (i.e., the notice period, if fully served, would have expired while the employee was on maternity leave).

 A contract that purports to deprive a female employee of her statutory maternity benefits or reduce an employer's obligations in this respect will be null and void.
 It is also generally an offence to refuse to allow an employee to take parental leave.
 Over and above all this, an employee who takes the view that he or she has been dismissed for a wrongful reason (for example, because the employer was seeking to deprive the employee of his or her statutory entitlements) may commence a claim for wrongful dismissal against the employer (see Section XIII.v).

 Once formed and registered with the Registrar of Trade Unions, a trade union may approach an employer for statutory recognition under the Industrial Relations (Recognition of a Trade Union of Employees) Regulations.
 Upon recognition, a trade union can invite the employer to negotiate a collective agreement for its relevant employees, pursuant to the Industrial Relations Act.
 This agreement would then govern the employment relationship between the employer and the unionised employees.
 The unions may also assist individual unionised employees in negotiating better bonuses, salary increments and other benefits.
 They could also facilitate collective negotiations and, as described in Section II.ii, unions have been seen to take quite an active role in negotiating retrenchment benefits.
-A fair number of the larger companies and multinationals in Singapore have granted statutory recognition to, and negotiated collective agreements with, trade unions.
+A fair number of larger companies and multinationals in Singapore have granted statutory recognition to, and negotiated collective agreements with, trade unions.

 Technically, a registered trade union is also able to commence, promote, organise and finance a strike or industrial action, but it may only do so in very limited circumstances – the majority of affected members must consent to strike through a secret ballot, and under the Trade Disputes Act an industrial action is illegal if (1) it has any other object than the furtherance of a trade dispute, (2) it is in furtherance of a trade dispute of which the IAC has cognisance, or (3) it is designed or calculated to coerce the government either directly or by inflicting hardship on the community.

 i Requirements for registration and protection of personal data

 The PDPA does not contain any express requirement for an organisation to register with the PDPC.
-However, it requires that an organisation designate one or more individuals to be responsible for ensuring that the organisation complies with it (i.e., a data protection offer (DPO)).
+However, it requires that an organisation designate one or more individuals to be responsible for ensuring that the organisation complies with it (i.e., a data protection officer (DPO)).
 The business contact information of at least one of these individuals must be made available to the public, and DPOs are encouraged to register with the PDPC.